What is the Definition of Decentralized Finance? The Hazards and Benefits of DeFiNov 27, 2021, 5:24PM

 And that's only the start.
 DeFi services may be merged and customized in practically infinite ways because they are based on open-source software code.
 They can, for example, automatically swap your assets between different collateral pools based on which ones are presently offering the highest returns for your investment profile.
 As a result, the fast innovation witnessed in e-commerce and social media may become the standard in previously conservative financial institutions.
 These advantages may explain why DeFi's expansion has been so rapid.
 Over $80 billion worth of cryptocurrency were trapped in DeFi contracts at the latest market top in May 2021, up from less than $1 billion a year earlier.

-Users are largely seasoned bitcoin traders at the moment, rather than the newbie investors who have flocked to platforms like Robinhood.
+Users are largely seasoned bitcoin traders at the moment who grasp the distinctions when it comes to centralized vs. decentralized finance, rather than the newbie investors who have flocked to platforms like Robinhood.
 DeFi has only been attempted by 1% of bitcoin holders.
 Blockchains cannot eliminate the risks that come with investing, which are an unavoidable consequence of the potential for profit.
 DeFi can amplify the already high volatility of cryptocurrencies in this instance.
 Many DeFi platforms allow investors to use leverage, which allows them to borrow money to increase their profits while also increasing their risk of losing money.

 Furthermore, no banking or regulator has the authority to return monies that have been sent in mistake.
 When hackers discover a weakness in the smart contracts or other components of a DeFi business, there isn't always someone to compensate investors.
 In the last two years, about $300 million has been stolen.